jamesgreen311/mraa-membership-application/README.md

 Board Members
 - Names and email addresses are in the Membership master file in the Board Members tab.
 Primary key is Board Role.
 Any changes to board role will cause a break on these pages.
-- Dues amount is stored in the Membership master file in the Configuration tab.
+- Dues and cash discount amounts are stored in the Membership master file in the Configuration tab.

 Variables
 - Variable data values are passed to the page as a page template object.
 See Controller.js